New synthesis models of consistent extragalactic background light over cosmic time: Introduction

 Because of these uncertainties, we choose to determine the $f_{\rm esc}(z)$ and $\alpha$ which are required to consistently reproduce various observational constraints on the UVB following \citet{Khaire16} and \citet{Khaire17sed}.
 We obtain the $f_{\rm esc}(z)$ to reproduce the \ghi~measurements and various constraints on \hi~reionization.
 In our fiducial UVB model, we use $\alpha=-1.8$ which was found to reproduce the measured \heii~Lyman-$\alpha$ effective optical depths as a function of $z$ and the epoch of \heii~reionization \citep[see][]{Khaire17sed}.
 However, we also provide UVB models for $\alpha$ varying from -1.4 to -2.0 in the interval of 0.1.
 Moreover, following \citet{Sazonov04} we modify the SED of type-1 QSOs to include the type-2 QSOs and blazars in order to calculate the X-ray and $\gamma$-ray part of the EBL consistent with various measurements of the local X-ray and $\gamma$-ray backgrounds.
 Our full EBL spans more than fifteen orders of magnitude in wavelength from FIR to TeV $\gamma$-rays.

 The paper is organized as follows.
 In Section~\ref{sec2}, we briefly discuss the basic cosmological radiative transport theory used for calculating the EBL.
 In Section~\ref{sec3}, we explain the emissivities used in our EBL.
 We discuss the QSO emissivity, their SEDs, the galaxy emissivity, \fescz~ and the diffuse emissivity from the IGM.
 In Section~\ref{sec4}, we discuss our fiducial model and its predictions for \hi~and \heii~photoionization rates, reionization histories, full spectrum of the EBL from FIR to $\gamma$-rays and the detailed uncertainties in the UVB models.
 In Section~\ref{sec5}, we summarize our main results.
 In Appendix we show plots for various UVB models generated for different $\alpha$, provide relevant tables of photoionization and photoheating rates and optical depths encountered by $\gamma$-ray photons due to the EBL.
 Throughout the paper, we have used the cosmological parameters $\Omega_{m}=0.3$, $\Omega_{\Lambda}=0.7$ and $H_0=70$ km s$^{-1}$ Mpc$^{-1}$ consistent with measurements from \citet{Planck16}.
-All our EBL tables in machine-readable format are publicly available to download at \href {ftp://ftp.iucaa.in/in.coming/KS18EBL/} {IUCAA-ftp} and a \href {http://vikramkhaire.weebly.com/downloads.html} {webpage}.
+All our EBL tables in machine-readable format are publicly available to download (at \href {http://www.iucaa.in/projects/cobra/} {cobra-webpage} \& a \href {http://vikramkhaire.weebly.com/downloads.html} {homepage}) and latest version of {\sc cloudy} software \citep[last described in][]{Ferland17}.